esm7/obsidian-map-view/README.md

 Map View allows you to customize notes' map marker icons based on a powerful rules system.
 These rules can be edited using the plugin's settings pane or edited as JSON for some even more fine-grained control.

-Icons are based on [Font Awesome](https://fontawesome.com/), so to add a marker icon you'll need to find its name in the Font Awesome catalog.
+Icons are based on either [emojis](https://emojipedia.org) or [Font Awesome](https://fontawesome.com/), so to add a marker icon you'll need to copy the emoji or find the name in the Font Awesome catalog.
 Additionally, there are various marker properties (shape, color and more) that are based on [Leaflet.ExtraMarkers](https://github.com/coryasilva/Leaflet.ExtraMarkers#properties).

 To change the map marker icons for your notes, go to the Map View settings and scroll to Marker Icon Rules.